-The Victorian Government established the Port of Hastings Development Authority (the Authority) on 1 January 2012 as the first key step in the development of Hastings as a future container port with the aim of providing increased capacity and competition in the container ports sector.
-With the change of Government in November 2014 the role of the Authority has changed in accordance with Government policy.
 The Government's policy relating to Victoria's second container port is that the development of a second container port will be demand driven and the Port of Melbourne's capacity will be fully utilised before a second container port commences operation.
 Infrastructure Victoria will have responsibility for providing independent expert advice to Government on the preferred location of Victoria's second container port.
 The Port of Hastings shall be one of the options considered.
-This change is reflected in the Ministerial Direction dated 27 May 2015 (attached as Appendix A).
+This change is reflected in the Ministerial Direction dated 27th May 2015 (attached as Appendix A).
 The Ministerial Direction ensures that the Authority exercises its functions and powers consistently with Government policy and strategies.